Old-Fashion Hamantaschen - with a modern tweak!

 Preheat oven to 350F.
 Cover cookie sheet with parchment paper (or lightly grease sheet).

+Place cookies 2 inches apart onto the prepared cookie sheet.
+Spoon 1 scant teaspoon preserves (2 tsp. choc. chips) into the center of each cookie (too much filling will leak out).
 Pull up 3 sides and lightly pinch ends together to form a triangle, allowing only a little of the filling to show (the open center will open more when baked).
-Roll up scraps, cover in the original plastic to help save the environment, and refrigerate.
+Place filled cookie sheet in fridge for 15 minutes or freezer for 5.

 Comments